maryamhgf/FTP-/README.md

 # FTP-
-Implementation of FTP server and clients can delete, retrieve, and take list of files.
+Implementation of a FTP server.
+Clients can delete, retrieve, and take list of files.

 ***All ftp files should be in ftp_server.py directory, or you can easily change the path in code.***